variousauthors/the-valley/NEXTSTEPS.md

      - [x] import multiple maps at once with a glob
      - [] split map file into two files and generate only what we can completely generate (ie remove the "copy/paste" step)
-- [x] implement 4 bit map tiles
-- [] implement tilesets per map (well or have a db of tilesets the maps point into)
-- [] implement context sensitive tiles?
-     - actually, do we need this?
-Look at the game and figure out if we need this
-- [] parent/child maps so that walking off an edge leads you out
-     - [] different exits for different edges, or no exit
 - [] spread the render over several frames
      - right now, for larger maps, the CPU spikes up around 80% when we walk
      - render an extra tile around the currently visible map at all times